questdb/alloc-checked/README.md

 and fix any resulting compile errors.

-Along the way, you probably want to implement make it easy to bubble up allocation errors into your error handling logic.
+Along the way, you probably want to implement the `From` trait for your error type to make it easier to bubble up allocation errors.

 ```rust
 use alloc::AllocError;